Between- and Within-Cluster Spearman Rank Correlations: Population parameters of Spearman rank correlations for clustered data

 This connection allows us to derive an estimator for $\gamma_w$, which will be described in Section \ref{estimation}.

 The usage of cluster means is not desirable for the between-cluster Spearman rank correlation because means are scale-dependent and sensitive to outliers and skewness.
 We use the general concept of cluster centroids to define the between-cluster Spearman rank correlation.
 A cluster centroid defines the central tendency of random variables in the same cluster.
 It is usually the median.
-Let $\tilde X_i$ and $\tilde Y_i$ be the cluster centroid parameters of the $i$th cluster, with marginal CDFs denoted as $F_{\tilde X}$ and $F_{\tilde Y}$, respectively.
+Let $\tilde X$ and $\tilde Y$ be the cluster centroids, and let $F_{\tilde X}$ and $F_{\tilde Y}$ be their CDFs, respectively.
 Assuming that clusters are independent, the between-cluster Spearman rank correlation treats clusters as units of interest and measures the association between cluster centroids.
 We define its population parameter as

 Our definitions of $\gamma_t$, $\gamma_b$, and $\gamma_w$ are easily interpreted as rank correlations.
-In the special case where $(X_{ij}, Y_{ij})^T$ has a similar hierarchical population model as (\ref{additive}) in Section \ref{pearson} except that $(U_{Xi}, U_{Yi})^T$ is the cluster median and $(R_{Xij}, R_{Yij})^T$ has a median of zero, then $\gamma_t = \gamma(X_{ij}, Y_{ij})$, $\gamma_b = \gamma(U_{Xi}, U_{Yi})$, and $\gamma_w = \gamma(R_{Xij}, R_{Yij})$.
+In the special case where $(X, Y)^T$ has a similar hierarchical population model as (\ref{additive}) in Section \ref{pearson} except that $(U_{X}, U_{Y})^T$ is the cluster median and $(R_{X}, R_{Y})^T$ has a median of zero, then $\gamma_t = \gamma(X, Y)$, $\gamma_b = \gamma(U_{X}, U_{Y})$, and $\gamma_w = \gamma(R_{X}, R_{Y})$.

 Furthermore, our definitions of $\gamma_t$, $\gamma_b$, and $\gamma_w$ are also applicable to ordered categorical data.
 While the definitions of $\gamma_t$ and $\gamma_w$ in (\ref{total}) and (\ref{within}) can be directly applied, the definition of $\gamma_b$ in (\ref{between}) needs an extension.
 For an ordered categorical variable $X$, the median is defined as any category $c$ for which $P(X \leq c) \geq 0.5$ and $P(X \geq c) \geq 0.5$.
 The median is often a unique value.
 In the rare situation where $P(X \leq c) = 0.5$, both the category $c$ and the next higher category (denoted as $c+$) are the medians, and we define the cluster centroid $\tilde X$ as $c$ with a probability of 0.5 and $c+$ with a probability of 0.5.
-If there are clusters like this with two cluster medians for a variable, we define $\gamma_b=E[\gamma(\tilde X_i, \tilde Y_i)]$, the expectation of the Spearman rank correlation over all possible combinations of cluster medians in the population.
+If there are clusters like this with two cluster medians for a variable, we define $\gamma_b=E\big[\gamma(\tilde X, \tilde Y)\big]$, the expectation of the Spearman rank correlation over all possible combinations of cluster medians in the population.
 If no clusters have two cluster medians, the definition in (\ref{between}) can be directly applied.